songtoan272/Java_BitcoinMania/README.md

 To use the login system and SQL export, install MySQL and create a database name bitcoin_mania then change the "username" and "password" to the database in the class MySQLServer

 ### Features
+Authentification system allowing login and register to the application by using MySQL.
-The application provides 3 types of chart to represent the price curve of Bitcoin and allow user to save the filtered price points in CSV, PDF or SQL file.
+Providing 3 types of chart to represent the price curve of Bitcoin and allow user to save the filtered price points in CSV, PDF or SQL file.

 1. The realtime chart:
 - Update the realtime price of Bitcoin from the starting moment of the application